 Taking notes with your phone or tablet is a convenient way of staying organized.
 You can use your device to create to-do lists, keep track of important appointments, or even take notes during classes and meetings.

 Apps like Bear, SimpleNote, Quip, and others allow you to write, draw, share your notes, and add files to your notes.
-Choosing the right app to take notes on-the-go will ensure that you never fail to record anything important.
+Choosing the right app to take notes on the go will ensure that you never fail to record anything important.
+We’ve picked some of the best note-taking apps around, and you’re sure to find your new favorite on this list.

 Bear is an easy-to-use, powerful app that lets you combine text, photos, to-do lists, and code snippets.
 Bear’s markup editor supports more than 20 programming languages.
 The app also makes it easy for you to search through all your notes and focus on specific items with triggers such as @task, @tagged, and @files.
 The app is compatible with iMessage and the Apple Watch.